Skip to content

 Capel Fell — common questions

 Capel Fell is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 13km with 556m of ascent and takes most walkers 3-6 hours.
-Terrain: Sheep-cropped grass and rush throughout, with the Southern Upland Way giving firm going to the bealach.
+Underfoot: Sheep-cropped grass and rush throughout, with the Southern Upland Way giving firm going to the bealach.

 Where do I park for Capel Fell?